tagion/tagion/docs/gov/glossary/index.md

 ## Privat

 Not everybody may run a node.
-Participation is controlled by some entitiy.
+Participation is controlled by some entity.

 ## Public